 Historically, even as Black Americans, women, and other previously excluded groups gained the right to vote constitutionally, unequal access to the ballot box was perpetuated through state and local election laws and election administration, and particularly through the design and implementation of voter registration systems in the states.
-As voting rights historian Alexander Keyssar tells us, voter registration laws "served-and often were intended to serve-as a means of keeping African-American, working-class, immigrant, and poor voters from the polls."
-While many of the most openly discriminatory voter registration policies and practices were eventually banned under federal law, today we continue to struggle with low voter turnout rates and inequalities of turnout that reflect continuing, serious problems in our voter registration systems.
+As voting rights historian Alexander Keyssar tells us, voter registration laws "served-and often were intended to serve as a means of keeping African-American, working-class, immigrant, and poor voters from the polls."7 While many of the most openly discriminatory voter registration policies and practices were eventually banned under federal law, today we continue to struggle with low voter turnout rates and inequalities of turnout that reflect continuing, serious problems in our voter registration systems.

 Undoubtedly, we have made some progress with voter registration in recent decades.
 The Voting Rights Act of 19658 (VRA) took the first crucial steps of prohibiting unequal application of voter registration laws on the basis of race and providing for federal oversight of voter registration where needed.9 Later amendments to the VRA expanded protections against racially discriminatory registration and voting policies and added protections for members of language minority groups.
 More recent reforms have focused on government's positive responsibility to help people register to vote and to make voting easier.
 The National Voter Registration Act (NVRA) provided eligible voters with opportunities to register by mail and through state offices and agencies, and it also regulates state policies and practices around removing voters' records from the rolls.
+The Help America Vote Act of 2002 required states to or approximately 51 million people, were not registered to vote, according to the Pew Research Center.10 At the same time, we also still see significant inequalities in registration across different demographic groups, with substantially less participation of lowerincome people, young people, and people of color compared to more affluent older white voters.
+Such inequalities effectively distort the voting electorate, making it unrepresentative of the diversity of our country.
+For example, in 2014, looking across race and income lines in U.S. Census data:

-The Help America Vote Act of 2002 required states to provide provisional ballots to eligible voters who were not on the registration rolls and to create centralized, computerized statewide registration databases to consolidate the patchworks of local voter registration lists.
+America has tens of millions of "missing voters" eligible persons still not on the voter registration rolls." provide provisional ballots to eligible voters who were not on the registration rolls and to create centralized, computerized statewide registration databases to consolidate the patchworks of local voter registration lists.

-America has tens

-of millions of

-"missing voters"-

-eligible persons still

-not on the voter

-registration rolls."
+Despite this progress, America has tens of millions of "missing voters"-eligible persons still not on the voter registration rolls.
+In 2012, 1 out of 4 eligible citizens,